Luiggy102/south-american-qualifiers-cli/README.md

 ![alt text](media/table.png)

 #### Specified Team Fixture
-Use `-fixture` and the the team name to see the fixture (case sensitive)
+Use `-fixture` and the team name to see the fixture (case sensitive)

 ```bash
 south-american-qualifiers-cli -fixture <<Team-Name>>